lxqt/lxqt-release-foo/announcements/2016-12-28-third-batch-lxqt.md

 ---

 We would like to announce the third batch of point releases regarding lxqt-build-tools.
-All components have several improvements and bug fixes beside the new dependency.
+All components have several improvements and bug fixes beside the fact that liblxqt has now lxqt-build-tools as a the new dependency, so the packaging should not change much.

 As the LXQt version is provided by lxqt-build-tools the tools must be build first.